ArgonneDetectorGroup/anl_fridge_control/README.rst

 The serial_connections script establishes the power supply and ChaseLS class objects.
-Importing this script allows you to create a usable connection with the power supplies and Lakeshore340 box via their serial ports; if you wish to change the connections, you can do so by modifying the powersupply, lakeshore, and serial_connections scripts.
+Importing this script allows you to create a usable connection with the power supplies and Lakeshore340 box via their serial ports; if you wish to change the connections, you can do so by modifying the serial_connections script.

 The PowerSupply class provides a number of functions for connecting with the power supplies and troubleshooting problems.